GauravGupta7/music-generation-deep-learning/README.md

 LSTM can help the RRN model to selectively remember and forget information, making them and efficient strategy in capturing long term dependencies in sequential data that traditional RRNs.

+## 🔴 **Tools and Libraries Used**
+* **music21:** This is a python based toolkit for computer-aided musicology.
+It is an all rounder toolkit that can be used to generate, visualize and study music using python.
+The detailed documentation for music21 toolkit can be found at https://www.music21.org/music21docs/usersGuide/index.html

 ## 🔴 **References**
 [1] https://www.humdrum.org/rep/kern/index.html
 [2] https://www.researchgate.net/publication/340493274_A_Review_on_the_Long_Short-Term_Memory_Model